loxer/GT2roguelike/README.md

 - Behold!
 You are losing battery every second!

 ### Charge That Phone!
-Juice that old battery back up and keep fighting those annoying pop ups and applications, defying death for just a bit longer :)
+Juice that old battery back up and keep fighting those annoying pop ups and applications, defying death for just a little bit longer.

 ![](Assets/GIFs/charge.gif )